-- At the 2021-FEB-01 Council meeting, Council approved the City's Sustainable Procurement Policy (COU-210) with an effective date of 2021-JUL-01. - Staff continue to develop and improve their City's knowledge base and keep up to date on sustainable trends. - Process KPI's have been identified and compiled. - Staff will continue to encapsulate data on sustainability and provide information to Council on an annual basis.
+- At the 2021-FEB-01 Council meeting, Council approved the City's Sustainable Procurement Policy (COU-210) with an effective date of 2021-JUL-01. - KPI's have been compiled and attached for this reporting period. - Staff will continue to pursue sustainability and provide information to Council on an annual basis.